ART & SCIENCE EDUCATION

 To see a full set of photos from both classes, see the GSL's Facebook page below.

-On Saturday 8th June I will be debuting a new class with London Drawing Group at Eridge Rocks Nature Reserve, as part of their Drawn from Nature course.
-I will be covering some elements of sedimentary geology and history of geology with reference to the Weald, from ancient river-spotting in the outcrops to Mesolithic shelter caves and Victorian hoaxes.
-We'll be doing this while experimenting with landscape sketchbooking and recording experience, as well as exploring the work of fine artists influenced by geology such as Per Kirkeby, Graham Sutherland and Wilhelmina Barns-Graham.
+In June 2019 I developed a new class with London Drawing Group at Eridge Rocks Nature Reserve, as part of their Drawn from Nature course.
+I covered elements of sedimentary geology and history of geology with reference to the Weald for a group of non-geologists, from ancient river-spotting in the outcrops to Mesolithic shelter caves and Victorian hoaxes.
+This was facilitated by experimentation with landscape sketchbooking and recording experience, guided by the nature connection work of Miles Richardson.
+We were guided by the work of fine artists influenced by geology such as Per Kirkeby, Graham Sutherland and Wilhelmina Barns-Graham.

 INTO THE WOODS